JpardimA/SDS300/README.md

 # SDS300
 Data for SDS300 final project.
 Contains code for data cleaning and data analysis.
-There is also the .rda files for the data used in the study.
+.rda files are the raw files used in the study. dfB.csv is the csv generated after the data cleaning process and it is the dataframe used for analyses.